-The resort’s signature restaurant, Redsalt, overlooks the pool.
+The resort’s signature restaurant, Redsalt, awarded a prestigious chefs hat for two consecutive years by the Good Food Guide, overlooks the pool.
 Open for breakfast and dinner, it has a focus on seasonal, locally sourced ingredients.
 The Lovedale Bar has an alfresco dining area where you can watch the sun set over the Brokenback Mountain Range.
 It serves award-winning local wines, espresso martinis on tap, and beer and cider from the onsite Sydney Brewery Hunter Valley (which dad is sure to love!).
 Wherever you dine, be sure to try the Jade Estate Semillion, made from grapes grown on the property.

 Nearby Hunter Valley Gardens boasts ten internationally themed gardens to explore, including the magical Storybook Garden.
 There are also five rides open during school holidays and event periods, including a carousel, swing chair, giant ferris wheel, super slide and tea cup ride.
 At Tulloch Wines, children aged four to 12 can enjoy a special Junior Tasting Experience which consists of three snacks paired with three non-alcoholic drinks.
 There’s also a dedicated kids’ zone at Misty Glen Wines, indoor and outdoor games at Scarborough Wine Co., a cubby house at Whispering Brook, and play equipment at Gemelli Estate.
 You can hire bikes and ride around the wineries, go horse riding, and visit Hunter Valley Zoo.